xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 * An active Katalon Studio Enterprise license.
 * Set up Azure DevOps.

-### Enable the Integration and Authenticate Azure DevOps Organization
+### Enable the Integration and Authenticate with Azure DevOps Organization

 You need to enable ADO integration and authenticate your ADO to retrieve and map test artifacts between two systems and submit test results to ADO.
 Do as follows: